TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-azureiaasvmrecoveryperfdifferentsa.md

 # Error AzureIaaSVMRecoveryPerfDifferentSA

 <!--issueDescription-->
-We have identified that the restore operation is taking longer to complete because VM restore is running on the different Storage account than the source Storage account.
+We have identified that the restore operation is taking longer to complete because VM restore is running on a Storage account that's different from the source Storage account.
 <!--/issueDescription-->

 ## **Recommended Steps**

-For more information on Storage accounts, follow this [article](https://docs.microsoft.com/azure/backup/backup-azure-arm-restore-vms#storage-accounts)
+For more information on Storage accounts, see [Storage accounts](https://docs.microsoft.com/azure/backup/backup-azure-arm-restore-vms#storage-accounts)